Ghillie’s Garden opens for the 2021 season on Tuesday July 6th. Hours are Tuesday through Sunday, 8 a.m. to 4 p.m.

 We want to see your creations!
 Share your masterpiece on Instagram using the tag #qqblooms

 Enliven your events with seasonal flowers fresh from Quonquont’s cutting gardens.
-In addition to pick-your-own and pre-made bouquets, we offer farm-to-vase floral design for weddings and events through the pick-your-own season (July through early October).
+In addition to pick-your-own flowers and pre-made bouquets, we offer pre-picked buckets and farm-to-vase floral design for weddings and events through the pick-your-own season (July through early October).

 Want to learn more about growing and working with flowers?
 Check out our flower workshops!